cipherstash/sqltk/README.md

 `$ cargo add sqltk`

-## A tour of the cargo workspace

-### sqltk

-The main lib crate.
-Where all logic & non-generated trait implementations are maintained.

-### sqltk-codegen
+## build.rs

 Analyses `sqlparser` source code and generates:

 - A serialized blob of metadata about `sqlparser` AST nodes
-- Analyzes the `sqlparser` AST in order to determine an AST traversal order for single-pass semantic analysis workloads.
+- Analyzes the `sqlparser` AST in order to determine an AST traversal order for single-pass semantic analysis workloads
-- Generates the `Visitable` trait implementation for all AST node types
+- Generates the `Visitable` trait implementations for all AST node types
-- Generates the `Transformer` trait implementation for all AST node types
+- Generates the `Transformer` trait implementations for all AST node types

 ## About